Accepted for Championship in TICA in June 1979

 By 1900 Americans were importing Persian cats from Great Britain and their popularity continued to grow worldwide as the cat fancy itself began to grow as well.
 Blue Persians and Silver Persians were particularly popular.
 And we find many references to show winning Persians in the early newspapers.
 Mrs. Clinton Locke (Lockehaven) was one of the early breeders in America winning shows with cats like her silver male Lockehaven Smerdis (1900), her blue female Melrose Lassie (1901) and her blue male Romaldkirk Lupin (1902).

 The bi-color Persian was more recently recognized for competition but has been around since the beginning of the breed.
 Bi-color cats are an expression of the piebald spotting gene and this gene had, and continues to have, a high distribution in the eastern feline populations.
 We know from Frances Simpson (1903) that the bi-colors were shown but were not popular in England.
-There popularity waned in North America as well during the early years.
+Their popularity waned in North America as well during the early years.
 Today these flashy Persians are one of the more popular colors.

 The Persian has a sweet, gentle nature and blends easily into most households as they become comfortable in their new home.
 They are creatures of habit and prefer a calm atmosphere and gentle handling.
 They are happy to be combed and petted by children but are unlikely to join in boisterous games with them.
 They have quiet, musical voices but communicate mainly with their large expressive eyes.
 They like the security of the ground and are unlikely to be found leaping to the top of bookcases to explore the high ground.
 They eagerly play with a toy or a teaser but are equally happy to drape themselves decoratively in a favorite spot.
 The Persian cat will not demand your undivided attention but it will relish your attention when are ready to lavish some time on it.
-These are gentle cats that are comfortable in their own homes whether you their or not but be happy to see you when you return.
+These are gentle cats that are comfortable in their own homes whether you are there or not, but be happy to see you when you return.

 Persians are medium to large cats with well-developed muscular bodies.
 They are short and cobby with little short legs.
 This powerful package is the epitome of massive - with the massiveness coming from musculature over the powerful body rather than overall size.
 Their heads are round with open sweet expressions earning them the comparison to the beautiful pansy.
 The ideal Persian has a head as round as a ball and a square body balanced by a short thick tail.
 Huge round copper eyes light up the face and the snub nose sits right between the eyes.
 The break is the center of the face and the round dome is as high above it as the round chin is below it.